TheEmerald001/phase-3-sinatra-react-project-sinatra/README.md

 - Use of Active Record to interact with a database.
 - Models with a one-to-many relationship.
-- API routes in Sinatra taht:
+- API routes in Sinatra that:
   - create and read actions for both models
-  - full CRUD capability for othe models
+  - Offer a full CRUD capability for other models

 ## Additionally:
 In addition to this, a react front end is built [here](https://github.com/TheEmerald001/happy-stays) that;